aki2o/vba-porter/README.md

 This addin can manage the component that is put in multiple location.
 But, They is imported into the VBA project of vba-porter.xla.
 The VBA project has not namespace.
-The constitution of The project is flat.
+The constitution of the project is flat.
 So, you need to fulfill that the name of component is unique in the imported component.

 Also, The program of vba-porter is defined in 'main.bas'.